Tornadosky/diophantine-equations/README.md

 - problem-specific combinators for tokenized versions of integers, strings and identifiers.
 - parsing expressions, equations, bool systems, etc. with variables.
-Each class from the last category correlates with mine BNF grammar e.g.
+Each class from the last category correlates with BNF grammar e.g.
-_ParseSFactor_ -> factor element in our BNF grammar.
+_ParseSFactor_ -> factor element in the BNF grammar.

+    Note:
+    For readability right shift (>>) was overloaded and now represents _Seq_, xor operation (^) was overloaded and now represents _OrElse_.

+For most parsers testable examples in docstrings were included (could be tested with _doctest_ module).

 ## Main.py